-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact Analyzed In The Prior EIR (.
-UTILITIES AND SERVICE SYSTEMS. · • • a) Require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? $\boxtimes$ b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? $\boxtimes$ c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? $\boxtimes$ e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? $\boxtimes$ a-c) This project is a zone reclassification application to reclassify the zoning designations of three parcels totaling 381.51-acres to align with the underlying General Plan designations.
-The applicant has provided will-serve letters for the project site from the Oakwood Lake Water District for water and storm drainage service as a part of the application request.
-The 2035 General Plan, Table IS-2 states that individual commercial systems may be permitted in the (I-W) Warehouse Industrial zone.
-Therefore, the underlying project would have a less than significant impact on existing utilities and services.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Analyzed In The Prior EIR K. UTILITIES AND SERVICE SYSTEMS. build the project: • 1 , a) Require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? \boxtimes b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? \boxtimes c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? \boxtimes e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? \boxtimes b-c) There are no public services available in this area for water, sewer, or storm water drainage.
+Parcels zoned as agricultural may use a well for water, a septic tank for sewer, and retain all drainage on-site.
+No new development is proposed at this time.
+The existing development utilizes existing private facilities.
+Any new development will have to be accommodated by an on-site well for water, and septic system for sewage.
+Storm water drainage will have to be retained on-site.
+The Environmental Health Department and the Department of Public Works will determine the size of these systems and ensure they comply with all applicable statutes and regulations.

-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact Analyzed In The Prior EIR If I clas .
-WILDFIRE. ocated in or near state responsibility areas or lands ssified as very high fire hazard severity zones, would the ject: Substantially impair an adopted emergency response plan or emergency evacuation plan? pas. П b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? $\boxtimes$ c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? $\boxtimes$ d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? $\boxtimes$ lua - and Discussion a-d) No Impact
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Analyzed In The Prior EIR If cla pro WILDFIRE. located in or near state responsibility areas or lands ssified as very high fire hazard severity zones, would the oject: · · · a) Substantially impair an adopted emergency response plan or emergency evacuation plan? \boxtimes b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? \boxtimes c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? \boxtimes d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? \boxtimes a-d) This project is a Minor Subdivision application to subdivide an existing 53.48-acre parcel into a 3-acre homesite parcel and a 50.48-acre Designated Remainder parcel.
+Pursuant to the San Joaquin Fire Severity Zone map, the project site is not located in or near a moderate, high, or very high fire zone designation.
+Therefore, the proposed project will have no impact on wildfire hazards.